peter88213/aeon2yw/docs/usage.md

 The names/column labels refer to timelines based on the "yWriter" template.

 -   If an Aeon event title occurs more than once, the program aborts with an error message.
--   All events assigned to the "Narrative" arc are converted to regular scenes and placed in a regular chapter (*).
+-   Events assigned to the "Narrative" arc are converted to regular scenes and placed in a regular chapter (*).
--   All events not assigned to the "Narrative" arc are converted to "Notes" scenes and placed in a "Notes" chapter (*).
+-   Events not assigned to the "Narrative" arc are converted to "Notes" scenes and placed in a "Notes" chapter (*).
 -   All scenes are sorted chronologically.
 -   The scene status is "Outline".
 -	The event title is used as scene title (*).